springtype-org/springtype/src/packages/cli/st-monorepo/README.md

 ## SpringType monorepo

-`st-monorepo` is a simple and straight-forth but likewise highly customizable tool to manage npm and git-based mono-repositories.
+`st-monorepo` is a simple and straight-forward but likewise highly customizable tool to manage npm and git-based mono-repositories.

 #### Motivation

 We've used `lerna` and it was helpful for us.
-But after some time we came to the conclusion that handling `lerna` can render quite complex at times and it lacked a configurable build pipeline at the time.
+But after some time we came to the conclusion that handling `lerna` can render quite complex at times and it lacked a configurable command pipeline at the time.

 #### Design goals